joolfe/postman-to-openapi/docs/index.md

 - Automatic infer types from query and headers parameters.
 - Support Json and Text body formats.
 - Global Authorization parse or by configuration (Basic and Bearer).
+- Contact and License from variables or by configuration.

 See [Features](#features) section for more details about how to use each of this features.